 The financial statements of the Company have been prepared in accordance with Indian Accounting Standards (Ind AS) notified under the Companies (Indian Accounting Standards) Rules, 2015 (as amended from time to time).

-The financial statements have been prepared on a historical cost basis except for the following assets and liabilities which have been measured at fair value:
+The financial statements have been prepared on a historical cost basis except for the following assets and liabilities which have

 - a.
 Plan assets under defined benefit plans. - b.
 Certain financial assets and liabilities.